How to Store Your Winter Tires

 Quickly and safely store your winter tires at home with these easy steps.

-It’s about time we said goodbye to the snow (amirite?) and that means it’s finally time to change those winter tires.
+It’s about time we said goodbye to the snow, and that means it’s finally time to change those winter tires.
 Winter tire prep and storage can be done at home and with a few easy steps and a little TLC.

 Winter tires start to lose their grip as temperatures begin to climb.
-The unspoken rule is that once the average daily temperature pushes 7 degrees, it’s time to change your winter tires for summers or all-seasons.
-Winter tires are designed to perform best in conditions under 7 degrees.
+The unspoken rule is that once the average daily temperature pushes seven degrees, it’s time to change your winter tires for summers or all-seasons.
+Winter tires are designed to perform best in conditions under seven degrees.

 Clean your tires and rims.
 All that dirt, dust and grime your tires accumulate on the road can really accelerate wear and tear.
 So get your scrub on with the automotive soap and make sure your tires are nice and dry before putting them away!
-Proper care can extend the life of your tires for 5 to 7 years.
+Proper care can extend the life of your tires for five-to-seven years.

 Store your tires in a cool, dry place.
 Best practice is to store tires in a climate-controlled location (read: not outside), away from the sun or machines that produce ozone, like electric motors, furnaces, and central vacuums.

 Mounted or unmounted, tires should be stored either stacked or in the upright position (standing on their treads).